 - Undergraduate cumulative GPA

 - Personal Statement (submitted with application)

 - Two recommendation letters (submitted to CAS)

-- Other factors may include, but are not limited to writing ability, seriousness of purpose regarding pursuit of law degree, employment history, capacity for leadership, maturity, obstacles overcome, discipline, passion for law, a personal interview (if applicable) and service within community or within campus community.
+- Other factors may include, but are not limited to writing ability, seriousness of purpose regarding pursuit of law degree, employment history, capacity for leadership, maturity, obstacles overcome, discipline, passion for law, and service within community or within campus community.

 A standard $30 application fee is required if an applicant submits his/her application via the LSAC website.
 Schools will vary regarding application methods, preferences, and costs.